STARS4ALL/TESS-IDA-TOOLS/doc/TESS-IDA-TOOLS-Example.md

-Tou can see a selection of the first 5 rows in the table:
+A selection of the first 5 rows in the table is shown by typing:

 ```python